Ego

 From very early on in his work, Lacan plays on the fact that the German term which Freud uses (Ich) can be translated into French by two words: moi (the usual term which French psychoanalysts use for Freud's Ich) and je.

-While it is difficult to discern any systematic distinction between the two terms in this paper, it is clear that they are not simply used interchangeably, and in 1956 he is still groping for a way to distinguish clearly between them.[2]
+Thus, for example, in his paper on the mirror stage, Lacan oscillates between the two terms.[3]
+While it is difficult to discern any fully systematic distinction between the two terms in this early text, it is clear that they are not simply interchangeable, and in 1956 Lacan is still seeking a sharper formulation of their difference.[4]

 Shifter